-satisfied that, his practice is of such a nature, quality and volume as would enable him to fulfil the duties of a pupil master set out in paragraph 11.9(c) and (d) and the pupil to at least comply with the minimum pupillage requirements that the Bar Council may from time to time prescribe.

-(b) Subject to sub-paragraph (a) hereof, all practising barristers who are qualified under rule 9(1)(a) of the B(Q)R, section 10(1)(a) of the B(QAP)R and paragraph 11.1(a)(i) to take on pupils are generally encouraged to do so.
+- 11.5 (a) A practising barrister, despite satisfying the minimum qualifying requirement for taking pupils, should, before taking on any pupil, seriously and conscientiously review and consider whether, and should refrain from taking any pupil unless he is satisfied that, his practice is of such a nature, quality and volume as would enable him to fulfil the duties of a pupil master set out in paragraphs 11.9(c) and (d) and the pupil to at least comply with the minimum pupillage requirements that the Bar Council may from time to time prescribe. - (b) Subject to sub-paragraph (a) hereof, all practising barristers who are qualified under rule 9(1)(a) of the B(Q)R, rule 10(1)(a) of the B(QAP)R and paragraph 11.1(a)(i) to take on pupils are generally encouraged to do so.